 The latest Canada immigration news and updates about deportation out of Canada through the Canadian government.
 When a person breaches the Immigration and Refugee Protection Act, they can be deported from Canada.
 There are several ways one can be deported from Canada, including committing crimes or overstaying visas and being caught in a crime.
 For more information, visit our section on Deportation out of Canada.

-(Below is a transcription of this video) Hello, my name is Michael Niren.
+Can I Return to Canada After Deportation? on YouTube (Below is a transcription of this video) Hello, my name is Michael Niren.
 I’m an immigration lawyer and founder of VisaPlace.com.
 Today I’m going to talk to you about what happens if you are deported from Canada and wish to return.
-This is an unfortunate situation for many people who are removed and have been […]Continue Reading
+This is an unfortunate situation for many […]Continue Reading

 Canada offers birthright citizenship, as do many other countries in the world – including the United States.
 What birthright citizenship means is that anyone born on Canadian soil automatically becomes a Canadian citizen.
 But did you know, someone who has been born in Canada can still be deported?
 It’s a very rarely-used and little-known law […]Continue Reading

 A removal order is issued when someone is convicted of breaching the Immigration and Refugee Protection Act in Canada.
 If you have committed a crime or are in Canada fraudulently, you could be issued a removal order.
-The Canada Border Services Agency is responsible for carrying out removal orders.
-There are three different types of […]Continue Reading
+Types of Removal Orders From Canada The Canada Border Services Agency is responsible for carrying out removal orders. […]Continue Reading

 How To Get Back to Canada When a person breaches the Immigration and Refugee Protection Act, they can be deported from Canada.
 There are several ways one can be deported from Canada, including committing crimes or overstaying visas and being caught.
 The Canada Border Services Agency is responsible for removing people from Canada who have […]Continue Reading